Emma Gee: Role in the emergence of AAPA

 AAPA's early foundations under its six founding members included expanding its operations into San Francisco, with AAPA establishing resource centers such as the Chinese Draft Counseling Center in the city's Chinatown neighborhood, which provided Chinese-language materials for resisting the army draft during the Vietnam War.
 AAPA's second notable chapter formed at SF State in September 1968 from the work of Penny Nakatsu and Masayo Suzuki, the former of whom was present at the Gee-Ichioka residence soon after the early meetings to observe the potential of the organization, and who took considerable influence from Gee.
 As 1969 approached, AAPA chapters began spreading to Mills College, UC Santa Cruz, UC Davis, and even as far as the University of Southern California, Columbia University, Dartmouth College, and the University of British Columbia.

-After the formation of AAPA, Gee, alongside fellow members including Wong and Nakatsu, took on prominent leading roles as liaisons between chapters and community connections; and it is estimated that women made up nearly forty percent of AAPA's early membership, a notable difference compared to other social organizations of the time.
+After the formation of AAPA, Gee, alongside fellow members including Wong and Nakatsu, took on prominent leading roles as liaisons between chapters and community connections; it is estimated that women made up nearly forty percent of AAPA's early membership, a notable difference compared to other social organizations of the time.
 In addition, many male members additionally viewed Gee and her peers as "strong women," even though questions were raised about the gendered dynamics conveyed in such a distinction that would distinguish women in AAPA from male members.
 A key example of these gendered double-standards that Gee in particular faced in AAPA's early months came from perceptions of her role in the group by one of her fellow founders, Richard Aoki.
 Aoki reportedly saw Gee as a "gracious host," but did not directly acknowledge her role alongside Ichioka as a co-founder of the group who had known and worked with Ichioka, Aoki's friend and fellow graduate student, earlier than Aoki himself had.

 When Gee and Ichioka relocated to New York in August 1968, Wong took over a large part of the Berkeley AAPA chapter operations in place of the couple.
 AAPA's reach at this point had grown far beyond the initial chapter in Berkeley under Gee and Ichioka, with Wong receiving calls and communications from scholars and community members across the United States and even from the Asian continent itself, and even receiving a visit from a Dartmouth professor who co-opted the AAPA program into a chapter back in Hanover, New Hampshire.